Taiwing/rainfall/bonus2/README.md

 > The tricky part here was finding the SHELL env variable's address.
 For this we
 > used a little helper [program](env_finder.c) which we used to get the address
 > it was in function of the number of arguments and of the environment.
-Event
+Even
 > then, the address was not exact.
 The result was found by trial and error based
 > on the errors returned by the failing `sh` command.